pgorman/dangerjaunt/minirules.md

 #### 1. ESP ####

-The caster detects the thoughts of other beings.
+The magic-user detects the thoughts of other beings.
 The spell cannot penetrate more than two feet of stone and is blocked by even a thin sheet of lead.
 Range: 6''; duration: 2 hours.